42seeds/0/0/hsari.md

 <font color="#ffff00"><b>SELinux</b></font>
 Is a security architecture for Linux systems that allows administrators to have more control over who can access the system.

-- Discretionary access control
+- **Discretionary access control**
 	*Files and processes have owners.
 Users have ability to change permissions.*
-- Mandatory access control
+- **Mandatory access control**
-	In DAC's root has full access over system.
-But on MAC's systems like SELinux, administrators set policy for access.
+	*In DAC's root has full access over system.
+But on MAC's systems like SELinux, administrators set policy for access.*

+SELinux labels settin